 - (C) The next officer to be drafted shall be the least senior officer available to work according to the updated draft list.
 The shift supervisor will notify the officer to be drafted as soon as operationally possible. - (D) The shift supervisor shall record the date the draft was made and the name of the officer who was drafted.
 The supervisor shall sign as having drafted the officer.
 This record shall be maintained in the shift supervisor's draft log. - (E) An officer who is drafted shall not be drafted again within a 72-hour period from when the work period ended until such time as all other available officers who have not worked overtime in the past 72 hours have been drafted.
 Anytime the draft process is initiated, the drafted employee shall be credited with being drafted regardless of the length of time worked.
 Officers, who are drafted and are able to obtain a volunteer to provide coverage, shall receive credit for their draft. - (F) Refer to LMRC: Emergency pay to officers drafted because poor scheduling failed to maintain adequate shift coverage. - (G) During an emergency, requirements of this directive shall be suspended and Correctional Officers shall be required to work as needed.
-Emergencies may include, but are not limited to, weather-related emergencies, natural disasters, power failures, terrorist attack, fires, inmate disorders and disturbance, or general facility unrest. - (i) 1.
+Emergencies may include, but are not limited to, weather-related emergencies, natural disasters, power failures, terrorist attack, fires, inmate disorders and disturbance, or general facility unrest. - (5) Department bargaining unit employees within retirement Group E shall receive thirty (30) minutes of straight time for each shift worked in addition to the regular 8-hour tour of duty and shall not be permitted to leave the facility during a lunch break.
+Employees on special assignment in the administrative areas who are permitted to leave the premises for lunch shall not receive the thirty (30) minutes of straight time on any day he or she is so assigned. - (i) 1.
 Any Nurse who is identified as the medical charge nurse shall be paid a \$1.75 per hour differential for each hour worked. - 2.
 At the beginning of the first full pay period following July 1, 2009, all bargaining unit employees who are merit Correctional Health Nurses and Licensed Practical Nurses working in the Department of Correction and Rehabilitation on that date will receive a \$1100 one-time, lump-sum retention incentive payment.
 The retention incentive payment will not be added to base salary.
 Any bargaining unit employee receiving the retention incentive must remain a merit Correctional Health Nurse or Licensed Practical Nurse working in the Department of Correction and Rehabilitation for at least 1 year after receiving the incentive, and must agree to repay a prorated amount of the total incentive to the employer if the bargaining unit employee does not continue working as a nurse in the Department of Correction for the entire 1 year period.
 The employee will not have to repay the incentive if the employee dies, the County terminates the individual, or the employee is promoted to another position within the Montgomery County government.
-Employees hired or transferred after July 1, 2013, shall not be eligible to receive this incentive.

-(j) DCR INVESTIGATION PROCEDURES
+Employees hired or transferred after July 1, 2013, shall not be eligible to receive this incentive. - (j) DCR INVESTIGATION PROCEDURES